From Pixels to Portraits: A Comprehensive Survey of Talking Head Generation Techniques and Applications: Evaluating Quality

 \begin{itemize}

-\item Peak Signal-to-Noise Ratio (PSNR): PSNR is a commonly used metric to measure the similarity between the generated video frames and the ground truth frames.
-It calculates the ratio of the peak power of the signal (video frame) to the mean square error (MSE) between the generated and ground truth frames.
+\item \textbf{Peak Signal-to-Noise Ratio (PSNR):} PSNR measures the pixel-level similarity between generated frames and ground-truth frames.
+It is defined as:

-where MAX represents the maximum possible pixel value and MSE is the mean square error.
+where $MAX$ is the maximum possible pixel value and $MSE$ is the mean squared error.
+Although PSNR is easy to compute, it often correlates poorly with perceptual realism in talking head videos.

-\item Structural Similarity Index (SSIM): SSIM assesses the structural similarity between the generated and ground truth frames by considering luminance, contrast, and structural information.
-It compares the local patterns of the images and produces a value between 0 and 1, where 1 indicates perfect similarity.
-SSIM is more perceptually meaningful than PSNR as it accounts for the human visual system's characteristics.
+\item \textbf{Structural Similarity Index (SSIM):} SSIM measures structural similarity by considering luminance, contrast, and local image structure~\cite{wang2004image}.
+It is more perceptually meaningful than PSNR, but it is still frame-based and does not capture temporal artifacts, lip synchronization, or expression naturalness.